ms609/ExploreInapplicable/pcoaTreeSpaces/README.md

 # Quick explanation
-These plots show the MDS tree spaces, created using the Robinson Foulds distances between each pair of trees.
-Tree spaces based on the quartet distance are depicted in the folder `quartetSpaces`.
+These plots show the MDS tree spaces of all optimal trees.
+The top row defines tree distances using the Robinson Foulds distances between each pair of trees;
+the bottom row uses the quartet distance.

+The left column includes the trees that are optimal when the raw data matrices (`Ambiguous`) are used; the right column excludes, these trees, only comparing trees where inapplicable tokens in neomorphic characters have been replaced with the 'absent' state.

+The matrices in the right-hand column, therefore, only differ in the treatment of inapplicable tokens in transformational series.

 The different colours correspond to different optimizations: